kubershahi/eng2mai-translation/README.md

 # Introduction

-Developing a lightweight translation model for the Maithili language, optimizing for better accuracy and easy integration into different web applications.
+Developing a lightweight English-Mathili translation model, optimizing for better accuracy and easy integration into different web applications.

 # Implementation Details